 Some risk factors are believed to put people at a higher chance of experiencing depression in their life.
 These include:

 Cognitive Behavioral Therapy (CBT)

-CBT is a popular and effective form of therapy for those suffering from depression.
-The therapy works by helping people learn how to change their behaviors by first learning how to change their thoughts.
-It's based on the theory that our thoughts impact how we behave.
-Therefore, if we change the original thoughts, we are treating the base issue instead of just working on changing behavior.
+CBT is a popular and effective form of therapy treatment for those suffering from severe symptoms of depression.
+Empirically supported by countless peer reviewed studies, this therapy works by helping people learn how to change their behaviors by first learning how to change their thoughts.
+Cognitive therapy is based on the theory that our thoughts impact how we behave, which is a principle of early psychotherapy techniques like psychodynamic therapy.
+Therefore, if we change the original thought patterns, we are treating the base issue instead of just working on changing behavior.

-Patients take an active role in this type of therapy which can be helpful because they can feel that they are maintaining a sense of control throughout the process.
-They will generally have to keep logs and complete homework from the therapist in between sessions.
+Whether it’s through individual therapy or as a group, patients take an active role in this type of therapy which can be helpful because they can feel that they are maintaining a sense of control throughout the process.
+When treating depression, anxiety disorders, and other mental health disorders through cognitive therapy, they will generally have to keep logs and complete homework from the therapist in between their sessions.

-As patients become more familiar with being able to recognize these thought patterns in their life, they can start taking steps to improve them.
+As patients become more familiar with being able to recognize these negative thought patterns in their life, they can start taking steps to improve them through behavioral activation.
 These are valuable skills to have throughout life.

 Dialectical Behavior Therapy (DBT)

 Dialectical Behavioral Therapy is similar to CBT.
-It also works with patients to help them identify thoughts that produce undesired emotional and behavioral responses and incorporates skills to increase tolerance of those emotions.
-There is a focus on teaching patients how to regulate emotions, tolerate stress, and work towards acceptance to change.
+It also works with patients to help them identify negative thoughts that produce undesired emotional and behavioral responses and incorporates skills to increase tolerance of those negative emotions.
+There is a focus on teaching patients how to regulate emotions, tolerate stress, and work towards acceptance to change with behavioral activation.